gurjot06oct/Competitive-Programming/Number Theory/24 Integer Factorization.md

 # Integer Factorization

-Integer factorization involves finding the prime factors of a given integer$$N $.
+Integer factorization involves finding the prime factors of a given integer $ N $.
 There are several methods for integer factorization, with different levels of complexity and efficiency.
 Here, I'll describe the **trial division method** and the **Pollard's rho algorithm**, providing pseudocode for both.

 ## 1. Trial Division Method

 The trial division method is the simplest factorization method.
-It involves dividing$$N$$by each integer up to$$\sqrt{N}$$to check for factors.
+It involves dividing $ N $ by each integer up to $ \sqrt{N} $ to check for factors.

 ### Pseudocode for Trial Division: